Leadership and AI: Strategic Decision Making in the Age of Human-Analogue Machines

 • Strategic allocation of attention determines competitive advantage

-• Organizations must design for attention management, not just task automation
+• Organisations must design for attention deployment, not just task automation

 Generative AI as Human-Analogue Machines